 In 1999, in its resolution 54/120, the General Assembly endorsed the recommendation made by the World Conference of Ministers Responsible for Youth (Lisbon, 8-12 August 1998) that 12 August be declared International Youth Day.
 The Assembly recommended that public information activities be organized to support the Day as a way to promote better awareness of the World Programme of Action for Youth, adopted by the General Assembly in 1995 (resolution 50/81).

 International Youth Day is commemorated every year on 12 August.
-The Focal Point on Youth selects a theme for the day with input from youth organizations and members of the UN Inter-Agency Network in Youth development.
+The Focal Point on Youth selects a theme for the day often with input from youth organizations and members of the UN Inter-Agency Network in Youth development.
 It also organizes a commemoration of the Day at United Nations Headquarters in New York.
 The Programme encourages youth around the world to organize activities to raise awareness about the situation of youth in their country.
-Youth are encouraged to send in a description of their planned activities to email@example.com.
+Youth are encouraged to send in a description of their planned activities to firstname.lastname@example.org.
 The most creative activities are featured on the Programme’s website to provide a sense of how International Youth Day is being commemorated around the world and to encourage other youth to take action.

 Celebrations of International Youth Day: